nlee727/obsidian_vault/USC/ECON 357/The Conduct of Monetary Policy - Strategy and Tactics.md

 - Central banks with hierarchical mandates have an inflation target, put price stability first.
 - Dual Mandates are aimed to achieve two coequal objectives: price stability and maximum employment (output stability)
 ## Inflation Targeting
 - Institutional commitment to price stability following a public announcement, creating some accountability.
+Removes pressure from the central bank, historically improved performances
 - Creates transparency of strategy
--
+- Reduces the time-inconsistency problem
+##### Disadvantages
+- Many countries have not been able to hit the target inflation
+- Rigidity can be potentially solved with an intermediate rate causing too much fluctuation for output.
+- Short term pain for long term gain
+## Fed Just do it approach
+Low and stable inflation, maximum employment